atodorov284/air-quality-forecast/README.md

     │
     ├── data_pipeline.py        <- Loads, extracts, and preprocesses the data.
 Final result is the train-test under data/processed
     │
-    ├── model_development.py    <- Trains the three models using k-fold CV and Bayesian hyperparameter tuning │
+    ├── model_development.py    <- Trains the three models using k-fold CV and Bayesian hyperparameter tuning, displays the ML │                              dashboard if executed
+    │
+    ├── prediction.py           <- Loads the models and makes an example prediction │
     ├── utils.py                <- Utility functions, e.g. validation
     │
-    └── main.py                 <- To execute and start the project
+    └── main.py                 <- To execute and start the project.
+Currently to make predictions.

 --------